 Seed of Chucky is rather funny.
 I enjoyed it far more than the standard horror franchise entry that it seemed to be shaping upon entering the theatre.
 How can it not be possible to enjoy a film that features a cameo from a Britney Spears lookalike who passes Chucky on the road, flips him the finger and is promptly run off the road by him with the sarcastic aside “Oops I think I did it one more time.”
 Or the credits sequence that parodies the opening of Look Who’s Talking (1989) and sequels with animated sperm swimming down a vagina to fertilise an egg and then a series of lap dissolves of the gestating embryo revealing a baby with ‘Made in Japan’ imprinted on its arm.
 Or the image of Tiffany calling an addictions quitline in an attempt to try and give up serial killing.
 When it comes to images of Chucky masturbating, Tiffany flashing him her tits to help him get off and then of Tiffany impregnating Jennifer Tilly with Chucky’s titular seed using a turkey baster, one ends up doing a double-take at the outrage that Don Mancini is prepared to court.

 Dom Mancini later returned to make two subsequent entries in the series with Curse of Chucky (2013) and Cult of Chucky (2017), which made an effort to abandon black comedy and be scary once again.
-Child’s Play (2019) is an upcoming remake of the original.
+Child’s Play (2019) is a remake of the original.

 (Nominee for Best Makeup Effects at this site’s Best of 2004 Awards).